 To this I would also add a (potentially controversial) comment: if long term financial planning had been a boring chore, I am sure that historically, men would have found reasons to delegate it to the women in the first place.
 So rest assured that it is the more fun and engaging part of managing money!

 If we want to reduce gender inequality, we have to empower fellow women to step up.
 We have to encourage them to learn and take responsibility when it comes to long term finances.
 We have to encourage and educate women about how we should perceive our worth, value our time, and plan for our financial futures.
-Women need to develop confidence so that they can fully take control of their finances.
+We need to help develop women's financial confidence so that they can fully take control of their finances and their future.

 The first step I recommend:

 IGNORE THE INTIMIDATING FINANCIAL JARGON and the fact that you feel it is too complex to understand.
 Finance is complex, but the good news is: you don’t need to be an expert to put a robust, long term financial plan in place.